-T-points equator line (j = 2, i.e. at the southern end of the domain).
-For arrays defined at u- or T-points, the first row is set to the value of the third row while for most of vand f-points arrays (v, ζ , $j\psi$, but scalar arrays such as eddy coefficients) the first row is set to minus the value of the second row (Fig. 7.2.1-b).
-Note that this boundary condition is not yet available on massively parallel computer (key_mpp defined).
+For symmetric boundary condition across the equator (jperio=2), last rows, and first and last columns are set to zero (closed).
+The row of symmetry is chosen to be the u- and T-points equator line (j=2, i.e. at the southern end of the domain).
+For arrays defined at u- or T-points, the first row is set to the value of the third row while for most of v- and f-point arrays (v, ζ , $j\psi$, but scalar arrays such as eddy coefficients) the first row is set to minus the value of the second row (Fig. 7.2.1-b).
+Note that this boundary condition is not yet available for the case of a massively parallel computer (kev_mpp defined).